kevinarpe/kx/contrib/aquaqanalytics/AquaQTorQ/src/README.txt

 Quick Start
 -----------

 To launch a process wrapped in the framework, you need to set the environment variables and give the process a type and name.
-The type and name can be explicitly passed on the command line.
+The type and name can be explicitly passed on the command line.  setenv.sh is an example of how to set the environment variables on a unix type system.
+For a windows system, see http://www.computerhope.com/issues/ch000549.htm.

 To avoid standard out/err being redirected, used the -debug flag